Our Work in Sustainable Agriculture

 The Rainforest Alliance Certified seal can be found on major brands and specialty products at retailers across Europe, the United States, Canada, Australia and Japan.
 See our list of retailers for more information.

-If you are a farmer looking to get certified, please contact Sustainable Farm Certification, Int’l.
+If you are a farmer looking to get certified, please contact the Sustainable Agriculture Network.

 The certification standards guide farmers toward sustainable farm management and give independent auditors a concrete measure by which to evaluate social and environmental improvements.
 Farms that meet the standards are awarded the Rainforest Alliance Certified seal of approval, a prestigious badge that can be used to market products.